major/MySQLTuner-perl/README.md

 **Seriously - please review the FAQ section below.**

+Security recommandations
+--

+Hi directadmin user!
+We detected that you run mysqltuner with da_admin's credentials taken from /usr/local/directadmin/conf/my.cnf, which might bring to a password discovery!
+Read link for more details.

 What MySQLTuner is checking exactly ?
 --
 All checks done by **MySQLTuner** are documented in [MySQLTuner Internals](https://github.com/major/MySQLTuner-perl/blob/master/INTERNALS.md) documentation.